General Dynamics F-16 Fighting Falcon: Armament

-Negative stability and fly-by-wire
+Relaxed stability and fly-by-wire

-The F-16 is the first production fighter aircraft intentionally designed to be slightly aerodynamically unstable, also known as relaxed static stability (RSS), to improve maneuverability.
-Most aircraft are designed with positive static stability, which induces aircraft to return to straight and level flight attitude if the pilot releases the controls; this reduces maneuverability as the inherent stability has to be overcome.
-Aircraft with negative stability are designed to deviate from controlled flight and are thus more maneuverable.
-At supersonic speeds the F-16 gains stability (eventually positive) because of aerodynamic changes.
+The F-16 is the first production fighter aircraft intentionally designed to be slightly aerodynamically unstable, also known as relaxed static stability (RSS), to both reduce drag and improve maneuverability.
+Most aircraft are designed to have positive static stability, which induces the aircraft to return to straight and level flight attitude if the pilot releases the controls.
+This reduces maneuverability as the inherent stability has to be overcome and increases a form of drag known as trim drag.
+Aircraft with relaxed stability are designed to be able to augment their stability characteristics while maneuvering to increase lift and reduce drag, thus greatly increasing their maneuverability.
+At Mach 1, the F-16 gains positive stability because of aerodynamic changes.